awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform.md

 **Note**
 If you attach an RDS DB instance to your environment, construct the JDBC connection string dynamically from the RDS environment properties provided by Elastic Beanstalk\.
 Use JDBC\_CONNECTION\_STRING only for database instances that are not provisioned using Elastic Beanstalk\.
-For more information about using Amazon Relational Database Service \(Amazon RDS\) with your Java application, see
+For more information about using Amazon Relational Database Service \(Amazon RDS\) with your Java application, see [Adding an Amazon RDS DB Instance to Your Java Application Environment](java-rds.md)

 Inside the Tomcat environment running in Elastic Beanstalk, environment variables are accessible using the `System.getProperty()`\.
 For example, you could read a property named `API_ENDPOINT` to a variable with the following code: